Aquatic Invasive Species

 AIS Management Programs Serving Michigan

-The Partnership has compiled a comprehensive Survey of the Aquatic Invasive Species Management Programs Serving Michigan.
+Several years ago, the Partnership compiled a comprehensive Survey of the Aquatic Invasive Species Management Programs Serving Michigan.
 These programs range from local to federal in scope.
-Scott Brown, Executive Director of Michigan Lake and Stream Associations, was the main author of this report for the Partnership.
+Scott Brown, then Executive Director of Michigan Lake and Stream Associations, was the main author of this report for the Partnership.

 A Michigan Boater’s Guide to Selected Invasive Aquatic Plants - This 28-page booklet from Michigan State University Extension provides photographs and information about aquatic nuisance plants.
 Available for free download or hard copy purchase.